GregHilston/data-science-portfolio/README.md

 [comment]: # (% ds_trl_recommender)
 - Geolocation Item Based Recommender
   - Researched item and user based recommenders for review aggregate platform using pandas, sqlalchemy and turicreate.
 Ended up with basic model that accounted for user's geolocation when producing recommendations.

+## Data Munging (Cleaning)

+While most, if not all, of these projects have a data munging aspect, the following were specifically exclusively data munging efforts.

+[comment]: # (% ds_trl_hours_regularization)
+- Hours Regularization
+  - Took previously unformatted, no front end validation, hours data and wrote a large amount of regex to parse the hours data into a structured format.
+Successfully parsed ~2.3 million pieces of data, saving the company time and money.
+The newly formatted data can now be used programmatically for many new features.

 ## Games
 [comment]: # (% tic-tac-toe-modeling)